sydhds/Avpy/docs/source/index.rst

 Contributions
 -------------

-Fork the repo and submit a pull request.
+Fork the `git repo <https://www.bitbucket.org/sydh/avpy>`_ and submit a pull request.

 Indices and tables
 ------------------